AlexBethel/metronome/README.md

 * Right, "l", "C-b": Increase tempo
 * Left, "h", "C-f": Decrease tempo
 * "q": Quit
-* "g": Prompts for a tempo, and sets the metronome's tempo accordingly.
-(Not yet implemented.)
+* "'": Prompts for a tempo, and sets the metronome's tempo accordingly.
 * ".": Immediately synchronizes the metronome such that a measure begins the instant the key was pressed.
 * ",": Enter "tap" mode.
 Pressing this key repeatedly causes the